Palo Alto Networks error exposed customer support cases, attachments

 Windows 11 growth at a standstill amid stringent hardware requirements

-The growth of Microsoft’s flagship operating system, Windows 11, appears to be slowing if figures from AdDuplex are to be believed.
-Instead, Windows 10 continues to dominate, an indicator that either users are not upgrading or – and this is probably more likely – Microsoft’s stringent hardware compatibility requirements are keeping the operating system off users’ PCs.
-After a relatively healthy start to the year, Windows 11 only managed to grow its share of the systems surveyed by AdDuplex by a paltry 19.3 to 19.4 percent.
+Microsoft’s flagship operating system, Windows 11, seems to not be dominating the market as much as was hoped, according to data from AdDuplex.
+Windows 10 continues to dominate, suggesting that either users are not upgrading or Microsoft’s hardware compatibility requirements causing too many headaches.
+“Windows 11 only managed to grow its share of the systems surveyed by AdDuplex by a paltry 19.3 to 19.4 percent.
 Its Windows 10 equivalent, 21H2, continued to comfortably romp ahead, increasing from 21 percent at the end of February to 28.5 percent in March.
-In fact, well over half of the survey were still running 2021’s Windows 10.
+In fact, well over half of the survey were still running 2021’s Windows 10.”